ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 You can copy a snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
 Only one copy of the snapshot can exist in each region.
 You can't create a copy of the snapshot in the source (local) region.

-In this release of second-generation storage volumes, cross-regional copies of snapshots of volumes that exceed 10 TB are not supported.
+In this release of second-generation storage volumes, cross-regional copies of snapshots of volumes that exceed 10 TB are supported only for allow-listed [beta]{: tag-cyan} customers.

 ## What is a consistency group?
 {: faq}